Thursday, June 20, 2024

 I couldn’t have been more excited and pleased with my funeral…then as if God Himself tapped me on the shoulder, I heard in my mind; “OK, smart boy if you want to toy with and be cute about the end of your life be careful!
 I hold your life in my hands.
 It is not something to be trifled with.
 It is a precious fragile gift that is to be meant to be lived to the fullest every day I give you breath!”
 OK!
 OK!
 I get the point!
 When we are not to focus on dying, which we will all do, but on living and making the most of each day that we are here.
 When our time comes the way which we lived our lives should be the testament we leave.

 At the risk of jumping completely off the theological ledge, on which I am always precariously balanced, I am reminded of a conversation from my favorite western book and movie; Lonesome Dove by Larry McMurtry.
 Augustus McCrae, the philosophical Texas Ranger cowboy is sharing his thoughts about life with his best friend, Captain Woodrow F. Call, who is the total opposite of Gus.
 Call is hardworking, pragmatic and simple in his way of viewing life usually totally frustrating the thoughtfulness of Gus, who is discussing the life of someone they both knew who could have possibly lived a more fulfilling life outside of the confides of the dead-end town of Lonesome Dove.
 Call responds, missing the point completely saying that “she could have died anywhere!”
 Gus rises up in his saddle and says; “It ain’t dying I’m talking about, it’s living,’ Augustus said.
-‘I doubt it matters where you die, but it matters where you live.”
+‘I doubt it matters where you die, but it matters where and how you live.”

 What one says about us after we are gone matters less than where and how we live.
 If we live each day to the fullest of our ability loving our neighbor and God as we love ourselves, we have already left the most eloquent words that will be repeated about us after we are gone.